Get the: relative market share template

 In the case above, Brand D and Brand E may be more interested in bench-marking themselves against each other – especially if they are more direct competitors and as they are both relatively small players in the market.

-The relative market share between brands D and E would be as follows (and as shown in the diagram):
+The relative market share between brands D and E would be as follows (and as shown in the table):

 - Brand D = 6%/4% = 1.50